blockworkforcesupplychain/blockworkforcesupplychain.github.io/pages/staying_prob_.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/13240513"><script src="https://public.flourish.studio/resources/embed.js"></script></div> -->

 ## Staying in Same role probability
+This helps a user to see the probability of staying in a job role; this might help a person make a more informed decision if they want job security.

 Filter by probability percentage (range of 10s) [Toggle](staying_prob)